 The Nanlite PavoTube has a slew of options included at a price that is agreeable for its offerings.

 Nanlite PavoTubes are a photographer’s dream – truly!
 Created originally for video, there are many features this nifty tube has that can make any photographer happy.
 These lights are, unfortunately, consistently teetering on the edge of a significant backorder.
-But there is a reason so many are quick to jump on these lights and cause them to fly off of the shelves.
+But there is a reason, so many are quick to jump on these lights and cause them to fly off the shelves.

-For starters, the PavoTube comes in several different sizes, ranging from small wands that are great for product photography all the way to four-foot monsters excellent for lighting an entire person.
-The light output intensity can range from 0% to 100%, putting all of the control in your hands.
+For starters, the PavoTube comes in several sizes, ranging from small wands that are great for product photography all the way to four-foot monsters excellent for lighting an entire person.
+The light output intensity can range from 0% to 100%, putting all the control in your hands.
 Additionally, the maximum illumination of 2850 lumens per tube makes these lights more than bright enough for most studio settings, helping you keep your ISO at a lower level than expected.